Hepatitis A Vaccine, Inactivated (hep-a-TYE-tis A VAX-een, in-AK-ti-vay-ted)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Tell your doctor if you are using a blood thinner such as warfarin (Coumadin®).
-Make sure your doctor knows if you are using medicines that weaken your immune system, such as a steroid or cancer treatment.
-Some examples of steroids are dexamethasone, prednisolone, prednisone, and Medrol®.
+- Make sure your doctor knows if you are using medicines that weaken your immune system, such as a steroid or cancer medicine.
+Tell your doctor if you are using a blood thinner (such as warfarin, Coumadin®).

 Warnings While Using This Medicine